yegor256/blog/_drafts/_client.md

 tags: oop
 description: |
-  It is a very popular design idea to create a client for a server and expose the entire functionality out; this leads to procedural code and must be avoided.
+  It is a very popular design idea to create a client for a server and expose the entire functionality; this leads to procedural code and must be avoided.
 keywords:
   - object naming